mParticle/docs/src/pages/guides/data-subject-requests/index.md

 To skip the initial 7 day waiting period when submitting a data subject erasure request to mParticle, check the option labeled **Skip waiting period** in the **New Data Subject Request** modal.

-Skipping the waiting period shortens the request cancellation window to less than 24 hours.
+Skipping the waiting period shortens the request cancellation window.
 This reduces the total time required to complete an erasure request to between 1 and 14 days after it is received by mParticle.

 If you wish to remove users from audiences or from event forwarding during the waiting period, set a user attribute and apply audience criteria and/or forwarding rules to exclude them.